-Pound cake is one of my favorite soul food desserts.
-And if you’re wondering what is pound cake, I got you, boo.
+Pound cake is one of my favorite soul food desserts, inspired by my late Grandma Carolyn.
+And if you're wondering what is pound cake, I got you, boo.
 Pound cake is called such because the recipe calls for one pound each of eggs, butter, flour, and sugar.
-From there, you can add in other fun ingredients to make it your own (peep the list above).
-This pecan pound cake with praline frosting is a true southern-style pound cake, studded with Texas pecans and topped off with my creamy praline frosting.
+From there, you can add in other fun ingredients to make it your own, which is what I love to do.

 How to Make Praline Frosting

-My creamy praline frosting is the crowning glory of this Texas pecan pound cake so don’t skip it!
-Here’s what you’ll need to make it.
+You can't get the full effect of this praline cake without the frosting.
+My creamy praline frosting is the crowning glory of this recipe so don't skip it!
+The vibe is close to brown butter pecan frosting.
+Here's what you'll need to make it.

 - Brown Sugar